 Traffic laws are designed to protect all users of our roadways.
 That means pedestrians as well as motorists.
 Pedestrians have the right of way in many situations.
 Furthermore, New Jersey laws specifically state motor vehicles must stop for pedestrians in crosswalks at intersections without traffic signals.
 Unfortunately, written law is no protection from negligent motorists.
 These drivers ignore crosswalks, refuse to yield, blow through red lights and stop signs, and make sharp turns without checking.
 As a result, motor vehicles strike thousands of pedestrians each year, causing severe injuries and even wrongful death.

-If a motorist hits you, the dedicated pedestrian accident attorneys at Brach Eichler Injury Lawyers want to help.
+If a motorist hits you, the dedicated New Jersey pedestrian accident attorneys at Brach Eichler Injury Lawyers want to help.
 Our highly skilled and aggressive litigation lawyers are ready to fight for the full compensation you deserve.
 Contact us today for a free consultation.

 Startling Statistics for Pedestrian Deaths in New Jersey